pymmcore-plus/ome-writers/docs/performance.md

 navigate the profiling results.

 !!! important

-  The structure of the script is very important.
+    The structure of the script matters.
 If you want to profile raw write performance, make sure that the frames are pre-generated outside of the append loop.
 The example scripts do *not* do this, so you may see some amount of time spent in numpy frame generation interspersed with the backend write time.

 ### Understanding the flamegraph